klqulei/BilateralVideoSegmentation/README.md

 ###GRAPHCUT

 This method also uses a third party [GraphCut library](http://vision.csd.uwo.ca/code/).
-If you use this you have to cite their works as well!
 Please refer to the webpage for the most up to date information.

 ###DATA

 The datasets included originate from the [FBMS-59 dataset](http://lmb.informatik.uni-freiburg.de/resources/datasets/).
 The datasets are provided only for research purposes and without any warranty.
-Any commercial use is prohibited.
 When using the BMS-26 or FBMS-59 in your research work, you should cite the appropriate papers in the link above.